EV Company News For The Month Of October 2017

 China electric car sales were 59,000 in September 2017, up 80% on September 2016.
 Electric car market share in China is currently at 1.8%.

 Current subsidies in China were reduced by 20% in 2017 and will be reduced by 40% in 2019 and 100% by 2021.
-China's Zero Emission Vehicle (ZEV) credit system was announced on September 28, and will begin in 2019 with 10% of credits required from new energy vehicles ((NEVs)).
+China's Zero Emission Vehicle (ZEV) credit system was announced on September 28, and will begin in 2019 with 10% of credits required from new energy vehicles (NEVs).
 We are also expecting an announcement at some stage as to when China will ban ICE vehicles by (BYD Chairman Wang thinks by 2030).

 Europe had over 33,700 electric cars sold in September 2017, 32% higher than in September 2016.
 Europe electric car market share is currently at 1.8%.
 Norway still leads the world with a truly amazing 48% market share of electric cars sold in September.